geoserver/geoserver/doc/en/user/source/styling/mbstyle/source.rst

 Publishing a GeoServer Layer for use with Mapbox Styles
 =======================================================

-GeoServer can be configured to serve layers as vector tiles which can be used as sources for Mapbox styles rendered by client-side applications such as OpenLayers.
+GeoServer can be configured to serve layers as vector tiles to be used as sources for Mapbox styles rendered by client-side applications such as OpenLayers.

 1. :ref:`production_container.enable_cors` in GeoServer.